This page was updated on 14 January 2021. To view changes, please see page updates

 Providing information to the parents

-In accordance with the Act, we provide written letters to parents advising them of any placement decision, as some decisions are reviewable through the Queensland Civil and Administrative Tribunal (QCAT).
-The letter will outline the reasons for the decisions, and should include details of the conversations you’ve already had with the parents, as well as work you’ve done to achieve the outcome.
+In accordance with the Act, we provide written letters to parents advising them of any decision about a care arrangement, as some decisions are reviewable through the Queensland Civil and Administrative Tribunal (QCAT).
+The letter will outline the reasons for the decisions, which need to be consistent with conversations you’ve had with the parents, information already provided to them and the case plan goal, as applicable.

 Be sure to consider culturally appropriate communication with the parents and provide a culturally safe space to engage with them.
 Culturally safe practices include actions that recognise and respect the cultural identities of others and safely meet their needs, expectations and rights.
 See the Working with Aboriginal and Torres Strait Islander people part of this practice kit for more information on this topic.

 Remember parents have 28 days after the date of one of the abovementioned letters to apply to QCAT to have the decision reviewed.
-Provide the letter as soon as possible when the placement decision has been made, to ensure workarounds can be completed and implemented to help address the parents’ worries.
+Provide the letter as soon as possible after the decision about the care arrangement has been made, to ensure there is time to take any actions required to help address the parents’ worries.

 Ideally, the parent will have been involved in the decision-making process and will be fully aware of the content of the letter before receiving it.
 This reduces the likelihood of confrontation and increases the chance that they will understand the decision and working with you.